jdcloudcom/en/documentation/Networking/Load-Balancer/User-Agreements/SLA.md

 ## 2. Service Level Indicator ##
 **2.1 Service Functions**

 Load balancer has advanced functions such as self-service management, automatic fault recovery and anti-network attacks.
-It is suitable for community websites, enterprise official websites, portals, E-commerce websites, SAAS applications and gaming applications.
+It is suitable for community websites, enterprise official websites, portals, E-commerce websites, SAAS applications and game applications.
 For details on all the specific functions of the load balancing service, please refer to the detailed description document, technical document and helping document provided by JD Cloud on the official website.
 All the functional changes of load balancer that may affect users will be announced to the users.

 **2.2 Service Availability**